 Travelers Rest / N Greenville KOA

-Travelers Rest, South Carolina used to be just that, a place for weary travelers and livestock drivers to stop and unwind in the early years of U.S. history.
-Today, you'll find Travelers Rest/N Greenville KOA operates on the same philosophy, welcoming rigs to their full hookup sites with deluxe patios, furniture, stone fire rings and charcoal grills.
-Firewood and propane available on-site.
+Travelers Rest/N Greenville KOA welcomes rigs to their full hookup sites with deluxe patios, furniture, stone fire rings, and charcoal grills.
+Firewood and propane are available on-site.
 Some sites have up to 50-amp electrical service, are close to the pool, shaded, or sit close to a babbling brook.
 Remain connected during your stay with cable TV and Wi-Fi.

 North Lake Trail Loop

 If you are an avid backpacker, Paris Mountain State Park is a prime destination for you.
 For a more rustic experience, there are five hike-in trailside camping sites around the North Lake Trail Loop in the deepest area of the park.
-Each of these sites can accommodate two tents.
+Each of these sites can accommodate two tents and sleep up to five people.
+This is a backpack-in site, so make sure to bring all the food, water, and other supplies you will need.

 If you prefer to park your RV at a private campground or RV park, there are plenty of choices available in the area.
 These campgrounds can offer amenities such as cabins, laundry facilities, cable TV, swimming pools, and onsite activities.
 You can enjoy a rustic experience or a resort one, depending on the accommodations you prefer.